-UPDATED 17Aug2018: After more than 20 years of stacking firewood in square or linear piles, I discovered that stacking in round piles is not only easier and more stable, it’s also far more attractive.
-I’ve been doing it now for more than five years and it’s great.
-In fact, next week I’ll be working with my son on our wood piles.
+After more than 20 years of stacking firewood in square or linear piles, I discovered that stacking in round piles is not only easier and more stable, it’s also far more attractive.
+We’ve been doing it at our place for years now and it’s great.
 I first noticed round piles from photos of how they stack wood in Nordic countries.
 The results looked cool, then I began to consider the possible advantages.
 It’s been years since I’ve stacked wood in square piles and I won’t go back.
 Speed, stability and good looks are the advantages of stacking firewood in round piles.
 See how we do it hear and try the process yourself and see if you like it.
 I think you will.

 How to Stack Firewood: Round Piles Go Up Faster